-How to Install a Floating Wood Plank Floor
+How to Install a Mosaic Tile Floor

 Choose the materials.
 Take accurate measurements of the room where you will be installing the flooring.
 This is a good exercise to help in ordering the proper amount of materials, and it is a good way to visualize the final design.